dstolts/azure-content/articles/sql-database/sql-database-business-continuity-design.md

 6. Select the secondary type (*Readable* or *Non-readable*)
 7. Click **Create** to complete the configuration

+> [AZURE.NOTE] If you you do not aleady have a server in the replica region, you can create it on the fly.

 > [AZURE.NOTE] The DR paired region on the Geo-Replication blade will be marked as *recommended*.
 If you use a Premium tier database you can choose a different region.
 If you are using a Standard database you cannot change it.
 The Premium database will  have a choice of the secondary type (*Readable* or *Non-readable*).
 Standard database can only select a *Non-readable* secondary.

 ###PowerShell